shimlab/BLAZE/README.md

 # Module:

 ## `get_raw_bc`: Get raw BC and BC whitelist from fastq files
-This script has been tested on Chromium **Single Cell 3ʹ gene expression v3** and should be able to work on **Chromium Single Cell 3ʹ gene expression v2**, but it doesn't support any 10X 5' gene expression kit.
+This script has been tested on Chromium **Single Cell 3ʹ gene expression v3** and should be able to work on **Chromium Single Cell 3ʹ gene expression v2**, but it doesn't support any 10X 5' gene expression kits.

 **Input:**
  * *Folder of the fastq files*
- * *10X barcode whitelist*: a file containing all the possible barcode ([more details](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-)).
-The 10X barcode whitelists for both v2 and v3 chemistry of 10X Single Cell 3ʹ gene expression have been packed in `10X_bc/`.
-By default, this module assumes v3 chemistry and use the file `10X_bc/3M-february-2018.zip`.
+ * *10X barcode whitelist*: a file containing all possible 10x barcodes ([more details](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist-)).
+The 10X barcode whitelists for both the 10X Single Cell 3ʹ gene expression v2 and v3 chemistries have been packed in `10X_bc/`.
+By default, this module assumes v3 chemistry and uses the file `10X_bc/3M-february-2018.zip`.
 You may specify `--kit-version=v2` to use the whitelist for v2 chemistry, or provide your own whitelist by specifying `--full-white-list=<filename>`.
 Note that barcodes outside this whitelist will never be found in the output.

- * *expected number of cells*: In the current version, the expected number of cells is required input (specify `--expect-cells=xx`).
+ * *expected number of cells*: In the current version, the expected number of cells is a required input (specify `--expect-cells=xx`).
 Note that the output is NOT sensitive to the specified number, but a rough number is required.

 **Example code:**
 ```